 As a result, the owner was later awarded a prize for her exemplary crisis communication.
 She herself said that she had not received a shitstorm but a "candystorm".
 You can listen to an interview with Anita Freitag-Meyer about the case on my blog.

 What do corporate blogs do for the recruitment of new employees and for SEO?
 Which content formats are used for this?

 A blog is also an excellent channel for employer branding and employee retention.
 Many agencies are looking for employees, often specialists for different areas.
 Articles with a look behind the scenes, videos and interviews with employees as well as the presentation of projects offer good insights into the company.
 To show who you are and how you work.

-Very beautifully that makes in my opinion the agency result from Cologne with its effect blog, in addition, you with RAIDBOXES with wp unboxed around WordPress .
+In my opinion, the agency result from Cologne does this very well with their impact blog, but also you at Raidboxes with wp unboxed all about WordPress.
 Informative articles that go into depth as well as insights into your company.
 And all that with snappy texts that are fun to read.
 What more could you want?

 Search engine optimization is another important point, as mentioned earlier.
 With a well set up blog, one can earn a place on site one on Google.
 If the following criteria are met:

 - The implementation of the Mobile First rule by Google

 - Good content that is better than that of the competitors

 Fact is: A blog pays on the own SEO, social networks less to not at all.
 In my opinion, all these points speak very strongly for agencies and self-employed people to run a blog.